How to Achieve Mirror Finish on Glass or Quartz Edges with a Hand Held Polisher

 On open flat surfaces, minor imperfections may not stand out immediately.
 On edges, corners, narrow strips, and local fine-polishing zones, the reflected line is tighter and clearer.
 That means even a small leftover scratch can still show after 8000 or 10000 grit.

-For that reason, small-area polishing usually needs more control, not fewer steps.
 This is especially true when the work is done with a hand held polisher, where the operator has more flexibility but also more chance to leave uneven pressure or incomplete scratch removal.

 What is a practical 4-inch working set?